Tessa’s Recipe Rundown

 - I just used instant espresso powder + boiling water to make things easy.

-- To make picture-perfect glazed cookies, transfer the glaze to a sandwich baggie or small piping bag.
-Snip a small hole in one corner and use that to pipe the glaze onto the cookies in stripes (as evenly or unevenly as you wish – they’ll look pretty either way!).
+- To make pretty cookies, transfer the glaze to a sandwich baggie or small piping bag.
+Snip a small hole (smaller than you might think!) in one corner and pipe the glaze on top of the cookies in stripes.

 - Make sure the glaze is completely set and dry to the touch before stacking these cookies to transport or store.